typetools/guava/README-typetools.md

  * in this file, and
  * in file guava/cfMavenCentral.xml .

-If it's not the same as the upstream version, then also edit pom.xml and guava/pom.xml.
+If you are doing a re-release (that is, the version number is not the same as the upstream version), then edit those files and also pom.xml and guava/pom.xml.

 7. Commit and push changes.